How to help your teen out of depression

-If you’re worried that your teen is feeling more lonely and isolated beyond what can be expected through teen development, they may be suffering from depression.
+If you’re worried that your teen is feeling more lonely and isolated beyond what can be expected through teen development, they may be suffering from major depression disorder.
 But there are steps you and your teen can take to understand and help them navigate through this difficult time.

 What is teen depression?

-Teen depression is a mental disorder characterized by persistent negative moods, including unhappiness, and manifests in a number of somatic and cognitive symptoms, outside of the normal ups and downs of teenage years.
+Depression in teens is a mental disorder characterized by persistent negative moods, including unhappiness and manifests in a number of somatic and cognitive symptoms, outside of the normal ups and downs of teenage years.

-If you’re worried your child may be suffering from depression it’s important to know what to look for.
-Symptoms of teen depression are:
+If you’re worried your child may be suffering from depression, it’s important to know what to look for.
+Signs of depression are:

 1. Acting out with defiance or disruptiveness